 Super Supply Drop:

-Qualified after 3 (+10) Loops have been collected, or via a Smart Missile award.
-Collected via same target as a normal Supply Drop, but flashing instead of solidly lit.
-If stacked on a lit Supply Drop, then the normal Supply Drop will be lit after the Super Supply Drop has been awarded.
+Qualified at the Supply Drop target after 3 (+10) Loops have been collected, or via the Smart Missile award.
+Collected via same target as a normal Supply Drop, but flashing instead of solidly lit, and takes precedence over normal Supply Drops.

 |Award||Loops||Min.
 Loops w/ Triceratops Perk|

 |Amber Frenzy #4||33||26|

 |Goat Mania (if logged into Insider Connected)||43||34|

 |Super Inlanes (Inlane awards qualified for remainder of ball)||73||58|

 Amber Frenzy: The first four Super Supply Drop awards are timed Amber Frenzy modes given in a random order, where you can repeatedly collect your Amber Bonus by making certain shots:

 - Amber Pops: 20 seconds

 Goat Mania: For 40 flips, all Amber Frenzy features are running and every Amber switch triggered plays a goat sound.
 If the topper was installed, this can also be started by spelling JURASSIC PARK on the topper with successful Paddock completions.